-There are some things in life that look or sound alike, but are quite different.
+There are some things in life that look or sound alike but are quite different.
 To illustrate, consider crocodiles and alligators.
-Most people associate these creatures as being one and the same with big, snapping teeth, scaly bodies and reputations for messy eating habits.
-In actuality, the reptiles are different on many levels, each with their own unique place and purpose in the world.
+Most people associate these creatures as being one and the same with big, snapping teeth, scaly bodies, and reputations for messy eating habits.
+In actuality, the reptiles are different on many levels, each with its own unique place and purpose in the world.

 Similar But Different